magnars/catenate/README.md

 # catenate

-A Ring middleware to concatenate files and add cache busters in production, but not in development.
+A Ring middleware that:

+ - in production: serves concatenated files with cache buster URLs
+ - in development: serves files individually

 In other words, develop with ease, and cache aggressively in production.